Aretha Franklin Praised From Memphis to Queen of Soul

 Prevailing, she vocalized her best at popular Jazz festivals around the world.
 Some notable ones are Toronto, Newport, and Montreux, Switzerland.

 During her Golden Years before she passed away, I liked listening to her rendition of “Brand New Me,” the opener for the Newport Jazz Festival 2008 is truly a gift from the Heavens.
 I strongly recommend you take the time and listen to .
 It is like jazz in the garden.
-Listening, you meet the one and only “Queen of Soul.” her belt this song out
+Listening, and looking too, you meet the one and only “Queen of Soul.” her belt this song out

 © 2018 Kenna McHugh